bellmounte/2048/README.md

  - Write a platform independent game, starting with terminal
  - Write a UI in OpenGL that runs on OS X.
  - Write a UI in OpenGL ES for iOS.
+ - Limit hard coding any assumptions, such as board size and shape.

 #### Additional Goals
   - Add DS4 controller support for OS X.